SharePoint Permissions and Sensitivity Labels

 • Group-based SharePoint sites

-Sites of this kind are created as a “back-end” storage service to supposed “front-end” applications like Teams and Viva Engage.
-Though these sites are accessible via browser as any other SharePoint site, it is recommended to configure these sites via “front-end”, including permissions.
-This kind of sites are also called group-based sites, as Microsoft 365 group is something that is created first when teams team or yammer community is created, and group membership actually defines site permissions, e.g. group owners becomes teams owners and site owners and adding a new member to a team means actually adding a member to the Microsoft 365 group.
+Sites of this kind are created as a “back-end” document storage to “front-end” applications like Teams and Viva Engage.
+Though these sites are accessible via browser as any other SharePoint site, it is recommended to configure these sites via “front-end” apps, including permissions.
+This kind of sites are also called group-based sites, as Microsoft 365 group is something that is created when teams team or yammer community is created, and group membership actually defines site permissions, e.g. group owners becomes teams owners and site owners and adding a new member to a team means actually adding a member to the Microsoft 365 group.
 Microsoft 365 group key property is group visibility: group could be Private or Public.

 Examples: Microsoft Teams connected site, or site that stays behind a Viva Engage community.